jupyter/governance/bootstrapping_decision_making.md

 2. The Subproject council uses the new Decision-Making Guidelines and the principles below to decide if the next action should be:
    A. Electing a single new member to the council, in which case the process proceeds to step 3, or
    B. Stopping electing members, in which case the council is complete and the process ends.
-3. The current council elects a single new member using the Decision-Making Guidelines and the principles below, thereby increasing the body's size by one, and proceeds to step 2.
+3. The current council elects a single new member using the Decision-Making Guidelines and the principles below, thereby increasing the council's size by one, and proceeds to step 2.

 The bootstrapping process should observe these principles:
 - To address issues of multi-stakeholder governance, during the process above, successively elected members in step 3 should rotate across different organizations to avoid overrepresentation of a single organization in a stage of the process.